I've tackle the reflection for this project in a problem-solution approach as this is helping me to process my thoughts and actions.

 Isn't the bridal veil just a female garment?
 For me gender fluidity is something mandatory in fashion and I'd like to attribute Javier a female item.

+In what colour can I embroider white tulle?
 I've embroidered using red thread thinking about the idiom "rose-colored glasses" because to be blinded by the love for the passions might not be a negative thing.
-I also gave red the meaning of passion, so it's everything connected.
+I also gave red the meaning of passion, so everything is connected.

 Today I decided to tittle my sketchbook at this point because not only I want the tittle to summarise the idea of the project, but I also want it to give a gist of the colour palette and textile techniques that I am using.